intel/webapps-memory-match/HACKING.md

     npm install

-grunt now requires that you install grunt-cli globally to be able to use grunt from the command line.
+grunt requires that you install grunt-cli globally to be able to use grunt from the command line.
 To install grunt-cli do:

     npm install -g grunt-cli

-You also need bower to install the client-side dependencies:
+You should then install the client-side dependencies into app/lib/:

   npm install -g bower

-Then install the client-side dependencies into app/lib:

   bower install

 Note that if you want to install the application to a Tizen device as a wgt file, you will also need to install the sdb tool first.